Raymond C. Vail Robinson, Jr.

 Colonel Raymond C. Vail Robinson, Jr., retired from Department of the Army on August 1, 2005 after serving over thirty-nine continuous years of service to the Army as an Active Duty, and US Army Reserve Officer and as an Army Executive Civilian.

-Colonel Robinson transferred to North Carolina Wesleyan College (NCWC) in 1963 and remained there through 1965.
+Colonel Robinson transferred to North Carolina Wesleyan University (NCWC) in 1963 and remained there through 1965.
 He enlisted in the Army in 1966.
 After Basic and Advanced Infantry Training, he was selected to attend Infantry Officer Candidate School at Ft.
 Benning, GA.
 He was commissioned a second Lieutenant Infantry and was assigned to Ft.
 Bragg, NC.
 While there he served as a Training Officer and a Company Commander

 From there he attended Jungle Warfare School in Panama prior to going to Vietnam.
 He arrived early in 1968 in time for “TET 68”.
 He served in Vietnam 1968 and 1969.
 While there he was a Platoon Leader, Company Commander, Long Range Reconnaissance Patrol (LRRP) Operations with the 25th Infantry Division.